-In late 2010 BenQ brought a very promising monitor to the market in the form of the XL2410T.
+In late 2010 BenQ brought the best budget gaming monitor to the market in the form of the XL2410T.
 Deciding to take a different slant from the usual ‘3D capabilities’ that most 120Hz displays are built around, BenQ marketed this one as a ‘gaming monitor’ and had the endorsement of some rather good Counter-Strike players to boot.
 Looking beyond the smokescreen of marketing hype you were left with a product that seemed to have so much wasted potential.
 Although input lag was exceptionally low and BenQ had implemented an effective ‘Instant Mode’ to bypass much extraneous image processing the overall responsiveness was let down by noticeable inverse ghosting artifacts.
 The XL2410T also included some promising and unique image presets such as ‘FPS mode’, but these were poorly executed and threw gamma and colour balance way off course.
 In the early revisions of the screen, at least, there was little to repeal these issues even with careful fine-tuning via the OSD (On Screen Display) – so overall the monitor left a bitter taste in our mouths.

 Fast forward a little over a year and BenQ are back with a new 120Hz gaming monitor – the XL2420T.
 This model has also been ‘co-developed’ (or at least marketed with the help of) ‘SpawN’ and ‘HeatoN’ of Counter-Strike fame.
 Their fellow professional gamers ‘Potti’, ‘ahl’ and ‘Fisker’ are also in on the act this time.
 Aside from some aesthetic modifications and some nice additional features (which we will be exploring later on in the review) BenQ are also keen to boast the out-of-the-box ‘Nvidia 3D Vision 2’ compatibility and intrinsic ‘LightBoost’ capability of the XL2420T.
 As the test system we use has an AMD graphics solution and Nvidia 3D Vision 2 isn’t integrated on the ‘T’ model (a key distinction of the ‘TX’ model available outside of Europe) we will be restricting our testing to two dimensions.